 Use Satin/Silk for Your Hair

-It will help if you use satin/silk-like.
+It will help if you use satin/silk-like products for your hair.
 The well-being of your hair depends on them because it does in a way.
 Wear satin/silk scrunchies and hair bands, and use satin/silk pillowcases to keep your hair smooth and shiny and prevent excessive breakage.

 Use a Hair Mask